 Skip to Content

-Ground beef rice served with egg is an easy one-pot meal that can be ready in thirty minutes.
-This Cantonese-style ground beef rice is called 窝蛋牛肉饭 (rice with ground beef and a sunny-side-up egg), which is served in nearly every cafe in Hong Kong.
+Ground beef rice is an easy one-pot meal that can be ready in thirty minutes.
+This Cantonese-style ground beef rice is called 窝蛋牛肉饭, which is served in nearly every cafe in Hong Kong.

-Cantonese ground beef rice is a delicious no-frilled complete meal that the entire family will love.
-This ground beef rice is ideal as a take-out lunch box for school children and packed lunch for office workers.
+Cantonese ground beef rice is a delicious, no-frilled, complete meal that the entire family will love.
+It is basically rice with ground beef and a sunny-side-up egg.
+It is ideal as a take-out lunch box for school children and a packed lunch for office workers.
 It was born from the need for a simple yet delicious meal for busy city folks.

 ground beef rice served with egg is an easy one-pot meal that can be ready in thirty minutes.
 This Cantonese style ground beef rice is called 窝蛋牛肉饭 (rice with ground beef and a sunny side up egg) which is served in nearly every cafe in Hong Kong.

-The primary vegetables used in this recipe are garlic, onion, and green peas.
-Tomato, carrot, and sweet corn are among some other common ingredients that are appropriate.
-If you want to be creative, I suggest adding some bell pepper, small florets of broccoli, and diced celery.
+• Other ingredients.
+This recipe also includes garlic, onion, and green peas.
+Tomatoes, carrots, and sweet corn are among some other common ingredients that are appropriate.
+If you want to be creative, I suggest adding some bell peppers, small florets of broccoli, and diced celery.

-I am not sure about the origin of this recipe.
-It does look like there is some influence by Western cooking methods.
-However, the use of traditional Chinese seasoning is sure to make it stands out on its own.
+• Seasonings.
+Traditional Chinese seasoning of the Hong Kong style minced beef recipe stands out from other Western variants.
 Oyster sauce and light soy sauce are the primary seasoning ingredients.
 A small amount of dark soy sauce gives it a more appealing color.
 Shaoxing wine and sesame oil should be added last.
-Bay leaf is not necessary if you want to produce a true blue Cantonese flavor.
+Bay leaf is not necessary if you want to produce an authentic Cantonese flavor.

 Here is the detailed cooking process of the Cantonese-style ground beef rice with egg.